joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.8 =

+* Bug fix: Use `mc_exit_early()` to determine classes as well as to determine display.
+* Bug fix: Editing a single date updated descriptions for all events.
+* Bug fix: Only parse URL arguments for specific calendar ID.
+* Bug fix: Don't duplicate registration fields in front-end submissions (Pro).
+* Bug fix: Handle the possibility that front-end location presets may be 0 instead of empty (Pro).

 = 3.5.7 =